jbreitfelder/Cosmic_ballet/Readme.md

 been made by the author to simplify the initial conditions setting.
 The application also allows you to see some predefined examples :

-* A comet enters the Earth/Moon system
+* Comet 67P enters the Earth-Moon system
-* Betelgeuse decides to visit the solar system (represented by Jupiter and the Sun)
+* Betelgeuse decides to visit the Jupiter-Sun system
-* A planet tries to survive in a binary stellar system
+* An Earth-like planet evolves in a binary system

 You can choose between two ways of looking at the trajectories :

-* Displaying a plot of the final trajectories
+* Displaying a plot of the final trajectories (recommended at the beginning)
 * See an animation of the trajectories

-After you visualize the trajectory you can change the value of an initial condition and see how it affects the calculation.
+After you visualize the trajectories you can change the value of an initial condition and see how it affects the calculation.
 You can also save the final plot in your working directory.